brunoannunciato/formfill-chromium-extension/README.md

-# browser-extension-react-boilerplate
+# Formfill

-A boilerplate to development of chorme extensions using React.js and SASS
+A chromium extension to fill forms automatically using pre saved data separated for profiles.

+## MVP

+There a functional version of this project on `mvp` branch.